parcel-bundler/website/src/plugin-system/data-structures.md

 {% endnote %}

 ##### Asset
-Any file supported by Parcel, such as JS, CSS, or HTML
+Any file supported by Parcel, such as JS, CSS, or HTML.

 ##### Dependency
 When a file depends on or requires other files, those imports are dependencies.

 ##### AssetGraph
-Graph data structure representing all assets and their dependencies on one another
+Graph data structure representing all assets and their dependencies on one another.

 ##### Bundle
 Groupings of assets that get placed together in a single file.
-Bundles will (generally) contain only assets in the same language
+Bundles will (generally) contain only assets in the same language.

 ##### BundleGraph
-Graph data structure graphing all assets, bundles, and their dependencies
+Graph data structure graphing all assets, bundles, and their dependencies.